Get ready for Japan

 ABOUT THE MISSION

-Since 1987, more than 600 companies across Europe have benefited from knowledge and concrete tools for better approaching the Japanese market thanks to the Centre training programmes.
+Since 1987, more than 600 companies across Europe have benefited from knowledge and concrete tools for better approaching the Japanese market thanks to the Centre training programmes in Tokyo.

 It is focused on business management and consists of a combination of lectures, virtual case studies and meetings.
 This is designed to help participants become thoroughly informed about the actual conditions of Japanese business through practical analysis and research.
 Participants will have the opportunity to discuss with Japanese managers about decision-making, team management methods in Japan.

 - have a major role in defining and implementing their companies’ policies vis-à-vis Japan,